SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/03.design/README.md

 - **Repository Pattern:** Abstracts data access and persistence, allowing the domain layer to remain independent of the data source (in-memory or RDBMS).
 - **Factory Pattern:** Used for repository creation, promoting decoupling and easier testing/configuration.
-- **Aggregate Root (DDD):** `Category` is modeled as an aggregate root, encapsulating all business logic and ensuring consistency within the category aggregate.
+- **Aggregate Root (DDD):** `FigureCategory` is modeled as an aggregate root, encapsulating all business logic and ensuring consistency within the category aggregate.
 - **Controller Pattern:** The controller mediates between the UI and the domain/persistence layers, centralizing business logic and validation.
 - **Separation of Concerns:** Clear separation between UI, business logic (controller), domain model, and persistence, improving maintainability and testability.
 - **SOLID Principles:** The design follows SOLID object-oriented principles, ensuring single responsibility, open-closed extensibility, interface segregation, and dependency inversion throughout the architecture.